ubidots/ubidots-arduino-gprs/README.md

 ## Pin Connection

-Written by Mateo Velez - Metavix for Ubidots Inc.

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Ubidots_GPRS Check that the Ubidots_GPRS folder contains Ubidots_GPRS.cpp and Ubidots_GPRS.h

 Place the Ubidots_GPRS library folder your *arduinosketchfolder*/libraries/ folder.